bsmg/beat-saber-community-wiki/mapping.md

 The original Edit Saber
 https://github.com/Ikeiwa/EditSaber/releases/latest

-## Midi converter / web based editor
+## MIDI Converter / Web Based Editor
-Midi converter made by ciwolsey!
+MIDI converter made by ciwolsey!
-This editor relies on midi data to outline a beatmap, then that track can be edited in the companion web editor. https://github.com/ciwolsey/midisaber and companion track editor! https://beatmapper.surge.sh/
+This editor relies on MIDI data to outline a beatmap, then that track can be edited in the companion web editor. https://github.com/ciwolsey/midisaber and companion track editor! https://beatmapper.surge.sh/